PS Suite Status and Preference Codes

 Picked up no answer | PU | A person responded by pressing 1 to continue but didn’t confirm or cancel |

-Left message | LM | The system left a message (or at least tried to – answering machines can be tricky to work with). |
+Left message | LM | The system left a message (or at least tried to – answering machines can be tricky to work with) |

-Canceled | CA | The system received a cancel response. |
+Canceled | CA | The system received a cancel response |

 Please Call | PC | The system received a please-call response.
-The meaning depends on its use in the template.
-For example, this response can be used to indicate that the patient would like the clinic to call them to reschedule the appointment. |
+This usually means the patient wants the clinic to call and reschedule the appointment |